 Scanning the local media and following local news stories from print, radio/TV or web sources is an excellent way to get a sense of who's who in your community.
 Make note of announcements of appointments to various boards and committees in government, education, the arts, business, etc.

-Join census information & geography with these online mapping programs:
+Join census information & geography with this online mapping program:

 Determine your neighborhood boundaries using an online mapping guide.